 Great Britain Karate

-About Great Britain Karate - GB Karate
+About Great Britain Karate - Team GB Karate

 Great Britain Karate is dedicated to the improvement of its students, we have technical courses to help develop and improve standards across the organisation.
-They include Kyu grade courses, Brown and Black belt courses, Gradings, Referee and Judges courses, Instructor qualification course I.Q.C and GB Karate squad training.
+They include Kyu grade courses, Brown and Black belt courses, Gradings, Referee and Judges courses, Instructor qualification course I.Q.C and Team GB Karate squad training.
 We have a National team that competes in World and European championships with great success winning numerous World and European championship honours.

 Can anyone train and join Great Britain Karate